 New recruiting trends emerge seemingly every few months.
 And talent acquisition professionals need to keep up with them to stay ahead of the curve — and the competition.

 Talent leaders and recruiters must stay on top of the latest news, predictions, insights, best practices, hybrid work rules, hiring processes, and employer branding (among many other areas) to recruit and hire efficiently in 2023 and beyond.

 - “The strategies deployed [by TA and HR] in 2023 could impact critical business outcomes for the rest of the decade,” said Brandon Hall Group CEO Mike Cooke.

-How companies adapt to the (likely continual) uncertain business climate in 2023 will vary from business to business.
+How companies adapt to the (likely continual) uncertain business climate in 2023 will vary.
 But talent teams must closely monitor recruiting trends as they arise to ensure they’re prepared to meet their org’s headcount and growth needs in the year ahead.

 5 recruiting trends that will impact employers in 2023 (and the years ahead)